KakaoSoup/Built-In-Redundancy-Analysis/README.md

 Figure.
 Given Spare Structure of Project

 So, the objective of this project is to design an effective BIRA with a 100% normalized repair rate in the memory with multiple banks.
 The repair rate is different when using various spare structures [1].
-Therefore, proposed BIRA was designed to operate on these three spare structures (Fig.2) and checked how the repair rate and analysis time are changed with these structures.
+Therefore, proposed BIRA was designed to operate on these three spare structures (Fig.) and checked how the repair rate and analysis time are changed with these structures.